Drawing Home Narrative Feature

-My ingenious friend, German filmmaker Markus Rupprecht, is the director and co-writer of DRAWING HOME.
+German filmmaker Markus Rupprecht, is the director and co-writer of DRAWING HOME.
 He contributes the right amount of international perception, yet sensitive understanding of the story, comparable to the countless artists DRAWING HOME's protagonists welcomed to their Rocky Mountain home from all over the world.
-Gifted writer Donna Logan from Santa Barbara added an invaluable female viewpoint to the story.
-The writers as well as my fellow producer and New York treasure, Allan Neuwirth, immediately grasped the numerous exemplary human values that can be found in the story.
-The same goes for our Canadian co-producers, Mike Peterson and Brendan Hunter from Calgary, A.B.; our Canadian Line Producer, Danny Rossner from Montreal,Q.C.; our associate producers, Anna Velasco from Vancouver, B.C. and Susan Wagner from New York City; as well as our casting director, Deb Green from British Columbia.
+Co-writer Donna Logan from Santa Barbara added an invaluable female viewpoint to the story.
+The writers as well as my fellow producer, Allan Neuwirth, immediately grasped the numerous exemplary human values that can be found in the story.
+The same goes for the rest of our production team, spanning half the globe from the Canadian west coast to Germany.
 Together, we worked on DRAWING HOME from at least two continents, in three countries and languages as well as four different time zones, giving the story a global embrace.

 Margarethe Baillou, Producer